Krukov/cashews/Readme.md

 ## Features

-- Easy to configurate and use
+- Easy to configure and use
 - Decorator-based API, just decorate and play
 - Different cache strategies out-of-the-box
 - Support for multiple storage backends ([In-memory](#in-memory), [Redis](#redis), [DiskCache](diskcache))
+- Set ttl with string (2h5m) or with `timedelta`
 - Middlewares
-- Client-side cache
+- Client-side cache (10x faster than simple cache with redis)
 - Different cache invalidation techniques (time-based and function-call based)
 - Cache any objects securely with pickle (use [hash key](#redis))
-- Cache usage API
+- 2x faster then `aiocache`

 ## Usage Example